GulDmitry/phalcon-skeleton-application/README.md

 `php composer.php install`

-Go to `config/autoload/` and copy `application.local.php.dist` with new name without `.dist`.
+Go to `config/autoload/` copy `application.local.php.dist` and rename without `.dist`.

+CLI
+---

+CLI modules have the same structure as MVC modules with one difference - tasks instead of controllers.
+To create a new - put a folder in `data/modules/` and define a name in the configs `modulesCLI` section.

+To use go to the root of your project and run `php cli.php`.
+You will see all available routes.

 TODO
 ----

 * Tests.
-* CLI task to flush all caches, assets, etc.
-* CLI task to display all modules and routes.
-* Cache interface according to config.
+* Cache interface that uses config.